Buying a used car, the checklist

 Be a savvy consumer and a smart driver!

 Make the right purchase, fasten your seatbelt, put away your cell phone and enjoy the ride!
+Make sure to get car insurance before you go

 This article is part of our car information hub